AEP-Vision/VectorVDM/README.md

 - Verify the API keys are correctly configured.

 ### 2. How do I reset the emotional state?
-- Interact with Vector using positive commands or let him idle for 10 minutes.
+- Interact with Vector using positive commands.

 ### 3. Can I add more emotional states?
 - Yes, modify the `emotional_state` logic to add more states and define triggers.

-### 4. How can I customize eye colors?
-- Adjust the `set_eye_color` parameters for hue and saturation in the `update_visual_state` function.

 ---

 ## **Future Enhancements**

-1. **Voice Recognition**:
+1. **User Recognition**:
    - Enable personalized responses based on user identity.

 2. **Improved Emotional Range**:
-   - Add more nuanced states like excitement, curiosity, or boredom.
+   - Add more emotional states like excitement, curiosity, or boredom.

 3. **Integration with Smart Devices**:
    - Allow Vector to control smart home devices.